aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/FlyTrap.md

 # `FlyTrap`

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 2 changes:
+HardMode being true does the following changes:

 - The [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) or [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) infliction move on a [MotherChomper](MotherChomper.md) has its RNG check odds changed to 41% from 34%
 - The biting attack move has its RNG check odds changed to 65% from 75%